serikitada/PEEP/markdowns/base.md

 [Go to the CSV file](../example_files/output_base/MAPK1_twinPE_single_PEEP.csv)
  ![image](../images/MAPK1_PRIME-Del_example_single_SoftwareName_res.png)
  ...
-  ❓ The link above directs to the actual output with twinPE, but the image is from the Prime-del example.
-The image will be updated once the example is fixed.
 <br />

 **2. Log file** <br />
 [Go to the log file](../example_files/output_base/MAPK1_twinPE_single_PEEP.log)
  ![image](../images/MAPK1_PRIME-Del_example_single_SoftwareName.png)
- ❓ The link above directs to the actual output with twinPE, but the image is from the Prime-del example.
-The image will be updated once the example is fixed.
 <br />

-❓ Explain flags in the output but where?